Polarbexar/LOST--Chap-1/README.md

 ## Description:

-If storks can deliver babies, then why not Taco Bell.
+If storks can deliver babies, then why not Taco Bell food.

 Taco Bell is holding try outs for this new position.
 You do not need to be a carrier pigeon.
 All birds are welcome.